leighpoulier/bakester/README.md

 A user is a person who uses the site and holds an account.
 Information relating to the user is used to manage the sign up and login process and identify who is responsible for the various other entities of the app.

 The users table stores information relating to the users of the database.
 Most of the fields in the users table were created by the Rails engine "Devise", although some extra fields have been added manually, such as the "admin" boolean and the "baker" boolean, which define the users status in those regards.
-The "boolean_at" field keeps a record of the date and time that the user became a baker.
+The "baker_at" field keeps a record of the date and time that the user became a baker.
 Fields for "first_name" and "last_name" were created in addition to the default email so that more personalisation was possible in the app's views.

-Foreign Keys links to the users "id" column are used in the orders table, to define the owner of an order, and the bakes table, to define the "baker" of a bake.
-Each user has many orders, and is the baker of many bakes.
+Foreign Key links to the users "id" column are used in the orders table, to define the owner of an order, and the bakes table, to define the "baker" of a bake.
+This defines a one-to-many relationship; each user has many orders, and is the baker of many bakes.

 #### Categories

-All bakes are placed in to a category when they are created.
+All bakes are placed into a category when they are created.
 The list of categories is available for selection in the bake create/update form, but only admin users are able to create, update, or delete categories.
 Only the "name" field is used throughout the app's views.

-A Foreign Key field linking to the categories "id" column are present on the bakes table, which defines which category a bake belongs to, and defines a one-to-many relationship.
+A Foreign Key field linking to the categories "id" column is present on the bakes table, which defines which category a bake belongs to, and defines a one-to-many relationship.
 Each category has many bakes.

 #### Bakes

-A bake is the product of the web app.
+A bake is the main product of the web app marketplace.
 It is a baked item that is offered for sale by a baker for other users to order.

 The bakes table holds the records of all the bakes that bakers have uploaded to the site for sale.
 It includes many fields to describe the bake, such as "name", "description" and "price".